sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

                 __init__.py

 ### Inspect the target web page
-Let's first inspect the website that we want to work with.
+Let's first inspect the website.
 Chrome DevTools is a set of web developer tools that is built directly into the Google Chrome browser.
 In Chrome's main menu, click in the upper right corner, and click on the 'More Tools' tab, and click on the 'Developer Tools' tab.
 This opens up the developer tools.

  <img src="/assets/img/indiegogo_developer_tools.png">
  **Figure 1.** Open DevTools from Chrome's main menu